-I am interested to receive approaches from students who would like to study for a PhD with me in the areas of the cultural history of climate change, STS approaches to studying climate science and knowledge, representations of climate in the media, and the philosophy of climate and climate change.
+I am interested to receive approaches from students who would like to study for a PhD with me in the areas of the cultural history of climate change, STS approaches to studying climate science and knowledge, representations and discourses of climate in the media, and the philosophy of climate and climate change.
 Please state clearly your areas of interest.
-General information about applying for PhD study in the Department of Geography at King’s College can be found here.
-For funding opportunities visit the ESRC-funded KCL Doctoral Training Centre (KISS-DTC) website, the AHRC-funded London Arts & Humanities Partnership (LAHP) website, and here for other sources of possible PhD funding for home, EU and international students.
+General information about applying for PhD study in the Department of Geography at the University of Cambridge can be found here.

 Current PhD students:

 Friederike Hartz (started October 2020: funded by AHRC and Pembroke College): Making the future possible?
 The IPCC, its philosophy and responsibilities in climate science and policy.